 If you like your rental property enough to live in it, you could convert it to a primary residence to avoid capital gains tax.
 There are some rules, however, that the IRS enforces.
 You have to own the home for at least five years.
 And you have to live in it for at least two out of five years before you sell it.

 This might be something to consider if you’re no longer interested in owning a rental property for income or you’d like to move from your current home into the rental.

 Capital gains tax on rental properties can quickly add up if you’re able to sell a property you own for a large profit.
 Keeping an eye on conditions in the housing market and reviewing your overall financial situation can help you determine whether it’s the right time to sell to minimize taxes.
 For example, if your regular income is down for the year, then selling a rental property at a capital gain may not carry as much of a sting if you’re in a lower tax bracket.
-Talking to a tax expert or a financial advisor can help you find the best ways to manage capital gains tax.
+Talking to a financial advisor can help you find the best ways to manage capital gains tax.

 Tips on Taxes

 - Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Tax-loss harvesting isn’t limited to rental properties.
 You can also use stock losses to offset stock gains, for example.
 One thing to keep in mind, however, is the IRS wash-sale rule.
 This rule specifies that you can’t sell a losing stock and then replace it with a substantially similar one in the 30 days before or after the sale.